gpower-crypto/Residential-Parking-Mobile-App/README.md

 # Residential Parking App

 Residential Parking App is a React Native application designed to help users find and save nearby parking locations in residential areas.
+The Nodejs server API (open source) that provides the respective parking and other data is [here](https://github.com/gpower-crypto/Residential-Parking-API).

 ## Getting Started